For Parents

 Special education is instruction specifically designed to meet the unique needs of a student, ages 3-21, with a disability.
 Special education provides additional services, support, programs, specialized placements or environments to ensure that all students' educational needs are provided for.
 Special education is provided to qualifying students at no cost to the parents.

-Special Education processes and services can be confusing to a parent trying to what is best for their child.
+Special Education processes and services can be confusing to a parent trying to decide what is best for their child.
 Obtaining special education services begins with a parent/guardian contacting their local school and notifying them of their questions and concerns regarding their child’s educational needs.

 Helpful information addressing the questions above can be found at the following websites: